 Not a bad effort for a 54-year-old man who had part of his left lung removed just 11 months earlier, making him the first Olympian to win gold after surviving lung cancer.

-"We [Argentina] don’t tend to win as many medals as Great Britain, so for us, it has been a very big story; not just because of my cancer but probably also because of my age, and of course, because I was with my sons.
+He said, “We [Argentina] don’t tend to win as many medals as Great Britain, so for us, it has been a very big story – not just because of my cancer but probably also because of my age; and of course, because I was with my sons.

 “It was all quite emotional.
 I feel I am receiving a lot of love from everyone – and especially from people who have gone through the same illness or who are going through it now.

 “I am a privileged man, to know that life is giving me this opportunity to help people, maybe just by bringing a smile to someone’s face, or helping to inspire someone – I am really happy about that and enjoying it a lot.”

 “I was lucky – my cancer was found early.
 There was a nodule in the middle of the lung, really close to the bronchial tube, so they couldn’t take tissue samples.
 For me, the most frightening thing was that, to confirm the diagnosis, the doctors needed to take out part of the lung.
 That was something I had to get used to.Santiago Lange